 My rating: 4 of 5 stars

-I’m not sure I got what I was supposed to from this book, even as it is a book that argues for the rights of readers to get whatever they need from their reading.
-I think it is self-help for writers, less a collection of technical recommendations than a set of inspiring reflections on why we bother and how good it feels when it goes right.
-Unless you have a soul of steel, such books are necessary from time to time, and this works well in that genre.
+I’m not sure I got what I was supposed to from this book.
+Then again, this book argues for the right of readers to get whatever they need from their reading.
+It is self-help for writers, less a collection of technical recommendations than a set of inspiring reflections on why we bother and how good it feels when it goes right.
+Unless you have a soul of steel, you will need such books from time to time, and Emerson biographer Richardson’s short text works well in that genre.
 The quotations from Emerson, which take up much of the text and come as much from obscurer sources (his letters and journals) as from his very famous essays, are gratifyingly eloquent and energetic.

-My favorite set of Emersonian reflections concerns the art of reading, or not reading.
-Emerson believed one could read too much, so that it obscured one’s own insights and sensibilities; he also thought it did not matter much what one read as long as one read it with imaginative insight and intensity.
+My favorite set of Emersonian reflections concerns the art of not reading.
+Emerson believed that we can read too much.
+An excess of reading will obscure our own insights and sensibilities.
+He also thought it did not matter much what we read as long as we read it with imaginative insight and intensity.
 He is sometimes credited with coining the phrase “creative writing,” but he did so in a passage contrasting it with “creative reading,” to the latter’s benefit.
 Richardson writes:

 The logic behind Emerson’s apparent disparaging of reading is the logic of a person who expects his reading to be useful above all.
 “Do not attempt to be a great reader,” Emerson tells Woodbury.
 “And read for facts and not only by the bookful.
 You must know about ownership in facts.
 What another sees and tells you is not yours, but his.”
 The reader is take only what really suits him.
 Emerson tells Woodbury that he ought to “learn to divine books, to feel those that you want without wasting much time over them.
 Remember you must know only the excellent of all that has been presented.
 But often a chapter is enough.
 The glance reveals what the gaze obscures.”

 Richardson provides something more for the reader than Emerson’s edgy metaphysical cheerfulness, however.
-While this is a very short book and not at all an attempt at historical or social reflection, it indirectly reveals how much of what we take for granted when we discuss creative writing comes straight from Emerson,* from the ethos of his double-sided belief in the practical and the transcendent, or in craft and experience as royal roads to the godhead.
+While this is a very short book and not at all an attempt at historical or social reflection, it indirectly reveals how much of what we take for granted when we discuss creative writing comes straight from Emerson.
+The ethos of his double-sided belief in the practical and the transcendent, or in craft and experience as royal roads to the godhead, is second nature to the writing student today.
 So much of the pedagogy of creative writing is summed up in this book as Emerson’s wisdom:

-6. the faith in the writer/reader transaction as a humanistic enterprise of sympathetic exchange;
+—and the faith in the writer/reader transaction as a humanistic enterprise of sympathetic exchange.

-There are very good arguments against the pragmatic/transcendental drive toward experience and away from tradition, made by writers as various as T. S. Eliot and Elif Batuman; these writers worry that the process-driven, learning-averse method of writing will issue in compositions of melodramatic banality, which unknowingly repeat cliches and moreover imply an irrationalist identity politics opposed to all forms of order or universalism.
-There is also a way to reconcile the two positions, as suggested in the works of Harold Bloom as well as his feminist redactors, Sandra Gilbert and Susan Gubar most clearly, all of whom see experience and tradition as dialectical; on this theory, part of the artist’s necessary apprenticeship is the processual experience of wandering in the wilds of tradition.
+There are very good arguments against the pragmatic/transcendental drive toward experience and away from tradition, made by writers as various as T. S. Eliot and Elif Batuman.
+These writers worry that the process-driven, learning-averse method of writing will issue in compositions of melodramatic banality that unknowingly repeat clichés.
+This pedagogy, with its focus on authenticity and personal experience, may moreover imply an irrationalist identity politics opposed to all forms of order, objectivity, or universalism.
+There may be a way to reconcile the two positions, as suggested in the works of Harold Bloom as well as his feminist redactors, Sandra Gilbert and Susan Gubar, who see experience and tradition as dialectical; on this theory, part of the artist’s necessary apprenticeship is the processual experience of wandering in the wilds of tradition.
 This latter thesis makes the most sense to me; but Emerson’s rhetoric, in its visionary intensity, challenges all my presuppositions.
-Harold Bloom, by the way, called Emerson “the mind of America.”
-I doubt that can be true, but this interesting little book does give some evidence for Bloom’s claim.
+Bloom, by the way, called Emerson “the mind of America.”
+I used to doubt that this could be true, but this interesting little book makes me think again.

-*And from some of his predecessors and contemporaries too, of course, such as Wordsworth or Thoreau or Whitman.
+And from some of his predecessors and contemporaries too, such as Wordsworth, Thoreau, and Whitman.